ControlAltDlete/TicTacToe/docs/Design_Report.md

 ###Branches <br />
 We decided to use feature branches for every class in our project and one branch for all documentation.
-Branches make it easier for us to work on seperate part of the project Branch auðvelda okkur að vinna í sitthvorum hluta kerfis svo að við séum ekki að kóða ofan í hvort annað.
+Branches make it easier for us to work on seperate parts of the project and keeps us from getting merge conflicts.
 Branches also make the project easier to read if you go over it on GitHub.

-###Markdown syntax <br/ >
+###Markdown syntax and pair programming <br/ >
-For our project we have three reports to our code more clear.
+Our documentation uses _markdown syntax_.
+We have three reportss to make our code more clear.
-Til þess að útskýra verkefnið enn frekar erum við með þrjár skýrslur sem allar eru geymdar í möppu sem heitir "docs" í rótinni á verkefninu.
-Við notum _markdown syntax_ í skýrslunum.

-###Pair programming <br />
-Við studdumst að mestu leiti við _pair programming_ í þessu verkefni.
-Okkur finnst það góð aðferð til þess að læra hvort af öðru og hlutirnir ganga hraðar fyrir sig.
-Við skiptumst á að kóða, þar sem hinn aðilinn las jafnóðum yfir kóðann og kom með athugasemdir ef þurfti.
+They are all stored in a folder called docs on the root of the repository.
+We mostly use _pair programming_ to work on our project and think it is the most efficient way to work in big groups.